AnachronicNomad/reverse_haplo/docs-notes/topics.md

 	- Need to provide ability to simulate a number of individuals as "All Cases"?

 5. They've set this up to only simulate a single chromosome at a time?

+6. Output File Format
+	- it's supposed to work with everything else they've developed?
+Specification of file format is a dead link.